[TTT] Guide to becoming a staff member!

 Be active - make sure to meet the activity requirements weekly.

-If you have any questions or need any more assistance, please feel free to contact myself or another staff member!
+If you have any questions or need any more assistance, please feel free to contact myself or any other staff member!

 [TTT] Guide to becoming a staff member!